 Shipping API’s are integrated with the PAF database, ensuring accurate address look-up, thereby mitigating the risk of delivery failures.
 What’s more, the most advanced systems like SmartConsign are fully updated with BREXIT guidelines.

 Of course, many other signs could indicate a need to level up your current shipping processes.
-These three signs are the most common reasons cited by shippers and retailers to-date.
+These three signs are the most common reasons cited by shippers and retailers to date.

 SmartConsign is the fastest carrier management system in the market; it’s fully integrated with all carriers and top marketplaces.
 Instead of integrating individual carriers, the Shipping API only needs to be integrated once to access all the carriers.
-Once integrated, it’s easier to access carrier rates, compare and track performance in real-time.
+Once integrated, it’s easier to access carrier rates and compare and track performance in real-time.
 Furthermore, the system offers an advanced support ticket management system that allows users to resolve issues quickly.